EricZinda/Perplexity/docs/pxHowTo/pxHowTo20ImplementAPredication.md

 Note that there are several optimizations the system does to avoid having to do the most brute force approach shown above, and the helper handles them all automatically.

 ## Adding Predications to the Vocabulary
-The final step in creating a predication is to register the function as part of the vocabulary and say which DELPH-IN predication it maps to.
+The final step in creating a predication is to register the function as part of the vocabulary and indicate which DELPH-IN predication it maps to.
 This is done using Python ["decorators"]() which are really just special functions you can use to label other functions.
 They are preceeded by `@`, like this:
 ~~~
 @Predication(vocabulary, names=["_file_n_of"])
 def file_n_of(state, x_binding, i_binding):